DevSec platform vendor Snyk names ANZ channel chief

-US-based developer security vendor Snyk has built on its presence in the local region with the appointment of a new Australia and New Zealand channels and alliances director, appointing Marc Tan who joined the company from VMware.
+US-based developer security vendor Snyk has built on its presence in the local region with the appointment of a new Australia and New Zealand channels and alliances director, Marc Tan, who joined the company from VMware.

 Snyk (pronounced 'sneak') provides a platform that allows developers to check code for security vulnerabilities as they write it, as well as security testing for applications and containers.
 Where vulnerabilities exist, it offers suggestions for solutions that can be applied as the code is written.